 Once you have picked the perfect ears of corn you can decide if you want to cook the corn with or without the husk.
 I prefer to take the husk off.

-You will also want to add 3 to 4 more minutes to the cooking time if you leave the husk on.
+If leaving the husk on the corn you will want to add 3 to 4 more minutes to the cooking time.

 How Long To Steam The Corn